Central, Louisiana: Geography

-The city of Central is located in the east-central part of East Baton Rouge.
+The city of Central is located in the east-central part of East Baton Rouge Parish.
 It is situated between two rivers with the Comite River on its west border and the Amite River, which forms the border with Livingston Parish.
 These two rivers converge at the southern borders of the city.

 Louisiana Highway 408 passes through the center of Central, leading west 7 mi to Interstate 110 in the northern part of Baton Rouge.
 Downtown Baton Rouge is 13 mi southwest of Central.
 Louisiana Highway 37 passes through the eastern part of Central, leading northeast 30 mi to Greensburg, southwest 8 mi to Monticello, and southwest 18 mi to Baton Rouge.

 According to the U.S. Census Bureau, the total area of Central is 161.9 sqkm, of which 161.2 sqkm is land and 0.7 sqkm, or 0.44%, is water.

 Demographics

 As of the 2020 United States census, there were 29,565 people, 10,233 households, and 7,781 families residing in the city.
 At the 2019 American Community Survey, the racial and ethnic makeup of the city was 86.9% non-Hispanic white, 8.5% Black and African American, 0.8% Asian, 0.1% some other race, 1.1% two or more races, and 2.7% Hispanic and Latin American of any race.
 The median age among its population was 39.5, and there was a median income of $80,015, making Central one of the most wealthy communities in the Baton Rouge metropolitan area.